 In short, almost all of our packaging is environmentally friendly.
-We have a recyclable, reusable or compostable solution for everything but our gift wrap stickers and black foils.
-In Australia we’ve partnered with REDcycle to collect our black foil wraps and we’re working on a similar option for more countries.
-Our gift wrap stickers are a work in progress.
+We have a recyclable, reusable or compostable solution for everything but our gift wrap stickers, individual tea sachets and our iconic black foils.
+In some instances, local government recycling programs may support soft plastic recycling, and we recommend reaching out to your local government body for further information.

 Packaging is a hefty topic and our improvements in this space are ever evolving.
 As at 2022, this is our detailed progress so far: